Land acknowledgement

 Where are the Children: Healing the impacts of Residential Schools is a touring exhibition that explores the history and impacts of Canada's Residential School System through Survivor stories, archival photographs and documents curated by Iroquois artist Jeff Thomas. |

-Westbank First Nation partnership
+Westbank First Nation parks partnership

 Visit our syilx / Okanagan partnerships page for more information.